diegoparis10/denoise_NIRCam/README.md

 Description:

-1/f noise introduces random vertical and horizontal stripes inside the JWST NIRCam images.
+1/f noise introduces random stripes inside the JWST NIRCam images.

 *denoise_NIRCam* has been developed to remove stripes from each image row/column subtracting its median value, obtained masking objects and DQ-flagged pixels .
 The object masks are obtained running SExtractor (Bertin & Arnouts 1996) and dilating